Prompt-Enabled Large AI Models for CSI Feedback: Prompt-enabled LAMs for CSI Feedback

 As discussed in Section \ref{motivation}, the channel distribution can serve as a prompt that characterizes the feedback scenario.
 Inspired by \cite{cmccHan}, the distribution of path parameters could theoretically represent channel distribution.
 However, extracting path parameters from individual channel samples using methods like the orthogonal matching pursuit (OMP) algorithm is computationally intensive and unnecessary for this purpose.

 Instead of aiming to accurately identify each path and its parameters, the goal is to estimate the probability distribution of path angles and delays.
 In the angular-delay domain, as shown in (\ref{dftAD}), the CSI matrix comprises complex values.
 However, only the magnitude of the CSI, not the phase, contains information about path angles and delays.
 Thus, this study adopts the mean magnitude of all downlink CSI samples as the environmental knowledge (prompt).
-This metric, denoted as ${\bf P}_{\rm CSI}$, effectively represents the channel distribution by approximating the probabilities of path angles and delays.
+This metric, denoted as ${\bf P}_{\rm CSI}$, can represent the channel distribution by approximating the probabilities of path angles and delays.
 Beyond this prompt, various other prompts can also be effectively utilized.
-For example, although the uplink and downlink channels are not identical, they share the same propagation environment.
-The mean magnitude of all uplink CSI samples could also serve as a prompt, which is left for future research.
+Given the aim of this study is not to maximize feedback LAMs' performance, a simple prompt, ${\bf P}_{\rm CSI}$, is used.
+Employing superior prompts, a topic reserved for future research, has the potential to notably boost performance.